jharwell/sierra/docs/src/getting_started.rst

    ..
 IMPORTANT:: Generally speaking, do not try to run SIERRA on HPC
                   environments with a debug build of whatever project you are using.
 It will work but be obnoxiously/irritatingly slow.
-SIERRA is intended for `production` code (well, as close to production as research code gets) which is compiled with optimizations enabled.
+SIERRA is intended for *production* code (well, as close to production as R&D code gets) which is compiled with optimizations enabled.

 #.
 Setup the cmdline environment you are going to invoke SIERRA in.